 How to Leverage Live Chat as a Conversion Rate Optimization Tool

 Integrate Your Live Chat Software With Other Communication Channels

 Your customers aren’t just talking to you via your website chat.
-They’re reaching out via email and social media as well.
+They’re reaching out via email and social media or by clicking on a call widget on your website as well. as well.
 And, someone needs to be monitoring this.
 Who better than your customer support team?

 The best live chat software allows you to integrate your communication channels into one dashboard.
 This way, you can talk to customers who are on your website at the same time as those who reach out on social media.
 This way, your support staff never miss a shopper query.